The beginners' guide to Google Analytics reports

 What is Google Analytics?

-Google Analytics is a marketing tool that can help you understand how your website visitors find and interact with your website.
+It’s a key digital marketing tool that shows you how your visitors find and interact with your site content.

-One reason why Google Analytics offers rich data is that it tracks over 200 metrics.
+A big reason why Google Analytics offers rich data is that it tracks over 200 metrics throughout your site content.